ddos-clearing-house/DDOS-CH/attack-scripts/README.md

 ### Entrypoint
 [entrypoint](entrypoint) is the script which is called from the Flask API in the docker container (see the dashboard directory in the repository root).
 This script takes five parameters:
-1. Attack script: the attack script that should be ran
+1. Hping flags: the flags for a particular attack using hping3
 2. Partner name: passed implicitly from the partner's dashboard
 3. Duration: duration of the attack in seconds
 4. Port: the port to which to send the attack traffic